jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-testing-the-stellaris-toolchain.md

----

 layout: post
-title: "Testing the Stellaris Toolchain"
+title: Testing the Stellaris Toolchain
 date: 2012-11-15 20:40
-categories: [stellaris, arm]
+categories: stellaris arm

----

 Once the [toolchain] is [installed], here's the basic steps to compile an example and get the code onto the launchpad.
 A mirror for the Stellaris example code and other pieces is available on [github].